 A learning analytics/privacy subcommittee launched a toolkit last year and continues to build and refine it this year, adding presentations and conversations as a new type of content.
 The subcommittee is building out a section “at the forefront” to describe universities and libraries and give contact information for others seeking to get started.
 This group is at the initial stages of talking about whether there is value in creating a community of practice around library learning analytics, a rather contentious conversation right now that can be polarizing.
 They may start with a survey to gauge interest first and then, if enough interest, distribute an online poll for signatures to form an interest group.

 A subcommittee focused on VAL during Covid-19 conducted a survey last spring across the US and Canada, issuing a white paper, “COVID-19 Protocols in Academic Libraries in Canada and the United States,” and holding an online discussion forum in August 2021.
-The subcommittee are wanting to host one to three online panel discussions, perhaps via an ACRL online discussion forum, to bring people together for how Covid-19 has impacted them and how they are coping.
+The subcommittee is wanting to host one to three online panel discussions, perhaps via an ACRL online discussion forum, to bring people together for how Covid-19 has impacted them and how they are coping.
 The group has sent out a call for interest.
 The results will help them determine how many to offer and when.

 Croxton noted that there could be better articulation for the role of VAL and discussed misconceptions about the word “value” with regards to ACRL’s Value initiative.
 The committee believes clarification is in order and perhaps course correction about what the profession understands.
 The committee has had to do increasing amounts of explaining, outside VAL, about what the work is.
 It is not just about libraries seeking more funding, purely quantitative, or all about learning analytics.
 There have been negative consequences for committee members (including bullying).